nf-core/website/markdown/developers/tutorials/creating_with_nf_core.md

 <TRUNCATED>
 ```

 Let's re-run the pipeline and test it.
 The new process will just print to screen the file names for the FastQ files that are used for the test dataset with this workflow.
+Add `-resume` to the end of the command to ensure that previously run and successful tasks are cached.

 ```bash
 $ nextflow run . -profile test,docker --outdir test_results -resume